 “Better check on Qiao Qiao later,” Seth said.
 “We don’t know what that Jacky guy’s up to.”

 “Better keep an eye on Sara too,” Brianna added.

 It was also then that they turned into their station’s parking lot.
-Vic dropped Seth and Brianna off first before heading toward his parking spot toward the back.
+Vic dropped Seth and Brianna off first before heading to his parking spot toward the back.
 When he made his way along the maze of hallways, he could see commotions everywhere with his fellow colleagues trying to help the other district’s teams with whatever it was necessary.
 He continued on his way to find Seth and Brianna after some brief glances here and there.
 But several steps later, he stopped dead because he just saw a silhouette slipped by around the corner.
 Pushing past some people–and enduring their yells behind him, he chased after that silhouette and found a dead end.
-Not exactly a dead end because it led into the higher ranked officers’ offices.
+Not exactly a dead end because it led to the higher-ranked officers’ offices.
 Yet he couldn’t believe what he was seeing either.
-He quickly dismissed it as a pigment of his imagination because he had been seeing a certain someone too much of recent.
+He quickly dismissed it as a figment of his imagination because he had been seeing a certain someone too much of recent.
 Returning to his initial path, he found Seth and Brianna near the interrogation rooms.
-They were clearing out a certain room and Vic spotted Mr. Zeng already inside.
+They were clearing out a certain room and Vic spotted Mr. Tseng already inside.
 Jacky and Joanne arrived around the same time that he reached the spot Seth and Brianna were standing at.

 “What took you so long?”
 Seth asked upon seeing Vic.

 Vic didn’t respond.
 He scanned the perimeter first.

 “What’s wrong?”
 Brianna poked, taking on the role of the interrogator.

 Vic looked toward Jacky and Joanne’s direction once before signaling for Seth and Brianna to follow him.
 The other two exchanged a look before actually making a move to go.